-This project explores the early modern attitude toward nature through the very popular literary medium of the "hofdicht".
-In this genre the gardens and country houses of the elite are ...read more
+This project explores the early modern attitude toward nature through the popular literary medium of the "hofdicht".
+In this genre the gardens and country houses of the elite are celebrated. ...read more

-Memory scholars have been criticising the state of collective memory in the West arguing that efforts made to commemorate the crimes of the 20th century have neither reduced racism nor ...read more
+Memory scholars have been criticizing the state of collective memory in the West arguing that efforts made to commemorate the crimes of the twentieth century have neither reduced racism nor ...read more

 Literary criticism plays an important role in the way literary works are perceived and what value is ascribed to them: it has a gatekeeping function, attributing cultural legitimacy through its ...read more